 I like the new part of the city better.
 We drove through it yesterday.
 The streets are broader and there are some trees along them, and there are more parks.
 I can breathe there, even if there is more traffic and there’s a more industrial feel to it.

 On the bright side, textiles are huge here.
-I walked through the market on Friday, and every other vender was selling either leather or knitted garments (machine made, but whatever.
+I walked through the market on Friday, and every other vendor was selling either leather or knitted garments (machine made, but whatever.
 Still pretty), or woven scarves.
 They were all beautiful, and I’d have loved to examine them, but the vendors were really pushy.
 It’s a general rule that you don’t stop unless you are planning to buy.

 I’m already thinking I might write my term paper on textiles.
 Florence was really big on that, and there’s another town not too far away that still specializes in lace making.

 I’ve also been doing research on schools.
-Obviously, I am no longer planning on staying in Europe.
+Obviously, I am no longer planning on staying in Italy.
 It’s neat here, but it’s not me.
 I’m going to explore, hopefully get to see Paris at the very least, but I’ll be leaving in April.
 I started looking at Concordia University in Montreal.
 They have a fine art program, but it only accepts about 28 students a year, so I’m thinking of applying to the textiles program and getting another degree.
 I’ve never felt as at home as I did under the shadow of Mount Royal, and I know it will be easier for me to move up there if I go as a student.
-Of course, dual citizenship has it’s perks.
+Of course, dual citizenship has its perks.